Law

 • Applicants must have obtained a Bachelor of Laws or Juris Doctor degree, or the international equivalent of a law degree, from a recognized university.
 Applicants must have a minimum B+ average in the final year of their legal studies.
 Preference will be given to applicants who maintain this average throughout their legal studies, i.e., throughout their entire law degree.

 • Applicants whose primary language is not English and who obtained their admitting degree (Bachelor of Laws, Juris Doctor, or equivalent) from a university where the language of instruction and examination was not English must show evidence of English proficiency by submitting English-language test scores.
 Several English-language testing services are acceptable.
-The following are the most common tests:
+The Test of English as a Foreign Language (TOEFL) and International English Language Testing System (IELTS) are the most common tests:

 • The Test of English as a Foreign Language (TOEFL) with the following minimum scores: